Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-The LSD starts to dominate the field growth at $k_1$ at $\chi \gtrsim 0.1$, and its back-reaction on the small scales grows $T_1$.
-Note that in the LSD-dominated regime, $s_1$ has the same sign as $\Delta H$ and the opposite sign to $\Hm_2$, so that $T_{1,2}>0$ always.
-By the time $\chi=0.6$ which is close to the end of the LSD regime, Eq.~(\ref{eqn:helicity_conservation}) determines how much the LSD has benefitted from resistive contributions.
-That $T_1<T_2$ implies that the LSD quenching is still weakened substantially by the resistive dissipation of small-scale current helicity, and therefore the PDQ regime depends strongly on $\Rm$.
-This is why $p<0$ at $\chi\geq0.1$ [Fig.~\ref{fig:A_pE_chi}].
-Note that the resistive term does not amplify the large-scale field directly, but slows the growth of $\chi$, thereby weakening the back-reaction and allowing more large-scale growth of $\tEhel(\chi)$.
+The evolution of ${\TD}/\tEhel$ is shown in Fig.~\ref{fig:sigma_chi_TDR}(b).
+The LSD starts to dominate the field growth at $k_1$ at $\chi \gtrsim 0.1$, and its back-reaction on the small scales grows ${\TD}$.
+By the time $\chi=0.6$ which is close to the end of the LSD regime, Eq.~(\ref{eqn:helicity_conservation}) determines how much the LSD has benefited from resistive contributions.
+That ${\TD}<{\TR}$ implies that the LSD quenching is still weakened substantially by the resistive dissipation of small-scale current helicity, and therefore the PQ regime depends strongly on $\Rm$.
+This is why $\tEhel$ decreases with increasing $\Rm$ at fixed $\chi$.

+\emph{Implications for higher $\Rm$.}--- Fig. \ref{fig:sigma_chi_TDR}(b) shows that by $\chi=0.6$, the fractional contribution from ${\TD}$ increases with increasing $\Rm$, but stops increasing for the highest $\Rm$ run A6.
+We now describe why this apparent saturation may not apply for much larger $\Rm$, and why ${\TD}$ might actually dominate at $\chi=0.6$ as $\Rm\rightarrow \infty$ and become $\Rm$-independent.